ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ![img](../assets/libp2p-hole-punching-autonat.svg)

-*B* reaches out to a subset of public nodes of its peer-to-peer network, asking each node to try to dial it (*B*). *B* sends along a set of addresses that it assumes to be reachable under.
+*B* reaches out to a subset of public nodes of its peer-to-peer network, asking each node to it (*B*) on a set of addresses that it suspects it could be reachable under.
 Each of the contacted node goes ahead and attempts to dial each of *B*'s addresses.
 They report the outcome back to *B*, i.e. whether they succeeded to dial *B*, including the address that succeeded, or whether they didn't succeed with any of the provided addressses.
 Based on a set of reports, *B* can gauge whether it is publicly dialable or not.
 In the case where *B* is publicly dialable no hole punching is needed.
 In the case where *B* is not dialable, *B* proceeds to the next step of the first phase.

 ### 1.2 Find closest public Relay nodes (e.g. through Kademlia)